Codeception/module-playwright/Readme.md

 ## API

-This module provides the same API as WebDriver module.
-You can try to use it in your tests without any changes.

-For the full command list see [WebDriver module reference](https://codeception.com/docs/modules/WebDriver#dontSeeElement).

-Playwright-specific commands are also available in [CodeceptJS Playwright Helper](https://codecept.io/helpers/Playwright/)
+Besides supporting all commands of Module Webdriver, there are Playwright-specific commands available in [CodeceptJS Playwright Helper](https://codecept.io/helpers/Playwright/).

 ## Example